AdobeDocs/experience-manager-65.en/help/sites-administering/saml-2-0-authenticationhandler.md

 * signing and encryption of messages
 * automatic creation of users
-* synching groups to existsing ones in AEM
+* synching groups to existing ones in AEM
 * Service Provider and Identity Provider initiated authentication

 This handler stores the encrypted SAML response message in the user-node ( `usernode/samlResponse`) to facilitate communication with a third-party Service Provider.